 Our initial sample consists of all publicly traded European banks included in the active and dead firm list in Thomson Reuters Financial Datastream.
-We consider a bank's country to be the country of its primary listing and only consider countries that have at least one bank designated as a 'EBA bank'.
-All secondary listings and non-primary issues are excluded.
+We consider a bank's country to be the country of its primary listing and only consider countries that have at least 1 bank designated as an "EBA bank."
+All secondary listings and nonprimary issues are excluded.
 This initial sample comprises a total of 115 banks.
 Quarterly financial accounting data are taken from the SNL Financial database and whenever quarterly data are missing, we cross-check and complement with data from Capital IQ.
 Daily data on share prices, earnings per share, and number of shares are retrieved from Thomson Reuters Financial Datastream.
-Due to the fact that Datastream suffers from well-known minor data errors with regard to stock prices, we perform several screening-procedures as proposed by Ince and Porter (2006) on the daily returns on banks' stock prices.
+Due to the fact that Datastream suffers from well-known minor data errors with regard to stock prices, we perform several screening procedures as proposed by Ince and Porter (2006) on the daily returns on banks' stock prices.
 First, a minimum share price of EUR 1 is required for a bank to be included in our sample.
-Second, any return above 300 percent that is reversed within one month is treated as missing.
-Also, we exclude a bank if the number of zero return days is more than 80 percent in a given month of that year (see, e.g., Hou et al. (2011)).
-Non-trading days are excluded from our sample, if 90 percent or more of the stocks listed on a given exchange have a return equal to zero.
-Most of the bank stocks excluded this way have stock prices below EUR 1 (19 in total); and others suffer from stale prices, i.e., Datastream reports them as active stocks although they are inactive during the relevant time period (4 banks).
+Second, any return above 300% that is reversed within 1 month is treated as missing.
+Also, we exclude a bank if the number of zero return days is more than 80% in a given month of that year (see, e.g., Hou, Karolyi, and Kho (2011)).
+Nontrading days are excluded from our sample if 90% or more of the stocks listed on a given exchange have a return equal to 0.
+Most of the bank stocks excluded this way have stock prices below EUR 1 (19 in total); and others suffer from stale prices, that is, Datastream reports them as active stocks although they are inactive during the relevant time period (4 banks).
 Overall, these filters reduce our sample to 92 banks.
-Finally, we follow Gropp et al. (2019) and exclude seven banks from our sample that undergo "deep restructuring" or were acquired during the sample period.13 In summary, due to our filters, the initial list of 115 bank stocks is reduced to our final sample of 85 banks, which consists of 29 EBA banks (treatment group) and 56 non-EBA banks (control group).14 Our sample runs from Q1:2010 to Q4:2013, but we collect market data starting from 2009 (if available) in order to estimate some of the risk measures on a rolling basis.
-To ensure the comparability within our sample of European banks, all stock market and accounting data are collected in Euro.
+Finally, we follow Gropp et al. (2019) and exclude 7 banks from our sample that undergo "deep